webplatform/docs/guides/lesser-known_semantic_elements/index.md

 said: <q>premature optimization is the root of all evil</q>.</p></syntaxhighlight>

-In addition, we can also use the <code>&lt;s&gt;</code> element to markup content that is outdated, perhaps if you want to mark it for updating or deletion.
+We can also use the <code>&lt;s&gt;</code> element to markup content that is outdated, perhaps if you want to mark it for future updating or deletion.
 For example:

 <syntaxhighlight lang="html5"><p><s>The president of the USA is currently Barack Obama</s>.</p></syntaxhighlight>

+==Conclusion==
+Although the elements in this article are less well known than some of their fellows, they are no less useful.
+You should of course use whichever elements are appropriate to the content they mark up, regardless of popularity.
+Usage promotes familiarity, and familiarity promotes usage!

 }}
 {{Notes_Section
 |Usage=